 At the orthopaedic clinic, we will give you dates for both a pre-op appointment and for surgery.
 We will let you know if you need a medical and /or cardiac clearance before surgery.
 Next, you will receive a letter in the mail that confirms the date and location of your surgery.
 It will not list the time.
 The time of surgery is not set until the weekday afternoon before your surgery.

 Normally, you will have two pre-operative appointments about two weeks before your surgery.
 Please bring all of your prescription medicines in their original containers to these appointments.
-This includes all pills, patches, inhalers, eye drops, etc. If the patient is a child, the Pre Anesthesia Consultation and Education (PACE) office requires his/her immunization records.
+This includes all pills, patches, inhalers, eye drops, etc. If the patient is a child, the Pre-Anesthesia Testing Services (PATS) office requires his/her immunization records.

 You will meet with your surgeon at the following location: